ulygrz/BLE-Joystick/README.md

 The method connectionStateChangedUnsuccessfull() checks if the connection was interrupted and disconnects the device completely, also it checks if the status of the connection is 133 to remove the device, this status means there was a connection problem and stops a reconnection.
 A status 133 is very common when trying to connect a device and it can have many causes.
 For more information follow [this](https://medium.com/@martijn.van.welie/making-android-ble-work-part-2-47a3cdaade07) guide.

-## Description of the Structure, Patterns and Division of the Code
+## Structure, Patterns and Division of the Code
 ![BLE-Joystick-TemiApp](Images/BLE_Joystick_AndroidApp_structure.jpg)
 The app for TemiOS consists of two classes SelectDeviceActivity and TemiMovement_BLE_Client SelectDeviceActivity.
 SelectDeviceActivity scans for the compatible app with the UUID: 0000FED8-0000-1000-8000-00805F9B34F and it shows the compatible devices in a list.
 When a device is selected, it sends the device’sinformation to the class TemiMovement_BLE_Client to connect with it and search for Services.